kailash-manasarovar/statement/docs/timeline/2022/september.md

 - Samuel makes a huge effort to help me throughout this year with translation and explaining things the fast-speaking teacher says.
 He walks home with me a little way after every class.
 - After the end of the course, in [June 2023](../2023/june.md), Samuel rarely speaks to me at all and never walks with me.
 - Samuel tells me he used to be a student of Lorraine Blackbourn.
 I cry when he tells me this and have to leave the room.
 This is not like me normally.
+- Samuel was around Lorraine regularly at the time she killed herself; I believe he said he was taking classes at her academy when she died.
+- I asked him what happened.
+He mumbled something incomprehensible about how she had been anxious at the time.
+- I said didn't anyone notice anything, and try to help?
+- He didn't reply.
+- I wonder if Samuel was implicated in gang-stalking Lorraine Blackbourn around the time of her death, in the same way he is implicated in gang-stalking me on request from Domingo.
 - Elvira is also in this class.
 She is a minor child and she is Domingo's student also.
 - Elvira has a sister, Lucía, in the year above who is also Domingo's student.
 - Now and then, Samuel, Domingo, Elvira and Lucía will go out in the evenings together, just those four.